St. Columban email address:

 estimate $114,000) or other ongoing needs and missions of the church or school are encouraged to contact the rectory or school.

 QUINN MEMORIAL FUN RUN 5K SATURDAY SEPTEMBER 21

 This event is being held in conjunction with St. Columban's Fall Festival in order to fund a scholarship in memory of Bishop Hogan students Abby Quinn Boies and Joshua Quinn to be given to Bishop Hogan alumni to help further their education.
 Joshua Steven died as a result of a farming accident in August 2003 and Abbigail Faye died of a brain tumor in January 2015.
 Josh and Abby were the son and daughter of George W. and Marta Quinn and Grover and Mitzi

 Seaboldt.
 Last year, the Quinn Memorial Scholarship fund distributed $8,500 in scholarships.
 All proceeds from this event will go

 toward the scholarship fund while promoting fitness among youth and offering an event in which families with children of all ages can participate, as well as keeping Josh and

 Abby's memory alive.
 Registration begins at 7:00 a.m. and the race will begin at 8:00.

 All runners and walkers are welcome!
-Registration and sponsor information coming soon!
+More information can be found on

 SALT Volunteers Needed!